SeloSlav/shadow-futures/README.md

 The model isolates a single mechanism: path-dependent reinforcement.
 The results show that even under ideal conditions (perfect verification, identical effort), work cannot be identified as the cause of success once allocation is dominated by network position.

+## Technical Notes

+**Mutual information definition.** R is defined as "ever rewarded by time T" (binary indicator).
+MI is measured in bits (log base 2).

+**Estimator bias.** When lambda=0, transcripts are independent of allocation state, so I(V;R) should theoretically be zero.
+Small positive values in the output (typically 0.001-0.02 bits) reflect finite-sample bias in the plug-in estimator.
+This is not a bug.
+The CLI reports mean and standard deviation across runs to make this variance visible.

 ## Installation

 ```bash